redwoodjs/redwood/docs/docs/deploy/serverless.md

+---
+description: Deploy to AWS with Serverless Framework
+---

 # Deploy to AWS with Serverless Framework

 >The following instructions assume you have read the [General Deployment Setup](#general-deployment-setup) section above.